I'm Moving On (Scott Cain song)

-"I'm Moving On" is the debut single by Scott Cain, winner of the 2002 Australian Popstars series.
+"I'm Moving On" is a song by Scott Cain, winner of the 2002 Australian Popstars series.
 The lyrics deal with the singer's decision to end a relationship in which he feels he is being emotionally abused.
 Backing vocals on the track are sung by Rai Thistlethwayte of Thirsty Merc.

+Background

 The song was written by Gregg Alexander and is a classic example of his style; the piano chord sequence is central to a steady drumbeat, with a slightly distorted electric guitar lick running in the background, much like his New Radicals hit "You Get What You Give".
 Cain once commented, "I heard [Gregg] on the demo and I thought, 'this is a great song and he's got a great voice'...but I wasn't sure about some of the lyrics at first.
 They seemed a little corny.
 But now I think it's a fantastic pop song that's fun and got a great feel to it.
 It's a song that people are going to like to listen to and at this point in my career, that's the best thing that I could ever have hoped for."

-"I'm Moving On" debuted at number one in Australia and sold over 80,000 copies.
-It was Cain's only major hit as the follow-up, "Crazy People Rock", failed to chart above #39.
-The B-sides were covers of "When I Need You" by Carole Bayer Sager and "Superstition" by Stevie Wonder.
-In the music video, Cain rides a skateboard with a gathering of friends in an old warehouse.